 It has been quite some time since we last published an article about Moisha.
-Now we have double review for you – one that we had to drag from the deepest depths of our archive and the other one very recent, but coincidentally both in the Zephyr pattern and both with quite interesting blends.
-I think I do not need to say much about Moisha – if any introduction is needed, you can read some info about this brand in the last year’s review of three all-cotton wraps, continue with another all-cotton one and end up with an article about three beautiful Filigrán prototypes.
+Now, we have a double review for you – one that we had to drag from the deepest depths of our archive and the other one very recent, but coincidentally both in the Zephyr pattern and both with quite interesting blends.
+I think I do not need to say much about Moisha – if any introduction is needed, you could read some info about this brand in the last year’s review of three all-cotton wraps, continue with another all-cotton one and end up with an article about three beautiful Filigrán prototypes.

 Composition: 41 % cotton, 39 % TEC merino, 20 % mercerized cotton

 Rear reinforced rebozo rucksack with candy cane chest belt

 This wrap suddenly appeared at our home basically by an “accident” and the funniest thing about whole this testing is that we had no idea who the Lollipop’s owner is.
 In the end, we finally found out that it is in permanent foster care but its biological mum is Moisha itself.
 Hereby we want to thank all the people who forgot about this wrap and therefore it could spend some time with us! 😀